-• We search for high-redshift, red and dead (i.e. passively evolving) galaxies in the GOODS-South field, using an updated version of the Guo et al. (2013) photometric catalog that includes CANDELS HST fluxes, HUGS Ks data, and new IRAC images and improved photometric measurements (Sect.
-2).
-We pre-select H-detected objects having Ks, IRAC 3.6 and 4.5 $\mu$ m $\geq 1 \sigma$ detection, and $z{CANDELS} > 3$ .
-We also add a new sample of 178 K/IRAC-detected sources from Boutsia et al. (in preparation) and Wang et al. (2016).
+(i) We search for high-redshift, red and dead (i.e. passively evolving) galaxies in the GOODS-South field, using an updated version of the Guo et al. (2013) photometric catalogue that includes CAN-DELS HST fluxes, HUGS Ks data, and new IRAC images and improved photometric measurements (Section 2).
+We pre-select Hdetected objects having Ks, IRAC 3.6 and 4.5 μ m $\geq 1 \sigma$ detection, and $z{CANDELS} > 3$.
+We also add a new sample of 178 K/IRACdetected sources from Boutsia et al. (in preparation) and Wang et al. (2016).

-• We then analyze this selection using dedicated top-hat libraries for SED-fitting.
-We assume that a single star formation event took place and abruptly stopped in the past, followed by passive evolution ever since, and we fit the observed fluxes with models having different values for the duration of the burst, the UV extinction, and the metallicity.
-The selection criterion is based on two stringent requirements: the selected objects must have at least one passive model solution (i.e., SFR=0 and age larger than the burst duration) with $p(\chi^2) > 30\%$ , and do not have any starforming solution with a probability $p(\chi^2) > 5\%$ .
+(ii) We then analyse this selection using dedicated top-hat libraries for SED-fitting.
+We assume that a single star formation event took place and abruptly stopped in the past, followed by passive evolution ever since, and we fit the observed fluxes with models having different values for the duration of the burst, the UV extinction and the metallicity.
+The selection criterion is based on two stringent requirements: the selected objects must have at least one passive model solution (i.e. SFR = 0 and age larger than the burst duration) with $p(\chi^2) > 30$ per cent, and do not have any star-forming solution with a probability $p(\chi^2) > 5$ per cent.

-• We first use a library without nebular lines emission and only consider the CANDELS redshifts.
-This way we select
+(iii) We first use a library without nebular lines emission and only consider the CANDELS redshifts.
+This way we select 30 candidates, all of which are H-detected (see Figs. B1 and C1).

-30 candidates, all of which are H-detected (see Figs. B1 and C1).
+(iv) Including nebular lines in the top-hat library used for the SED-fitting procedure, only 10 of these candidates survive the probabilistic selection process: in many cases, the lines weaken the fitted continuum redward of the 4000 Å break, yielding a star-forming best-fit; in other cases, the probabilistic approach causes the exclusion of galaxies with alternative solutions.

-• Including nebular lines in the top-hat library used for the SED-fitting procedure, only 10 of these candidates survive the probabilistic selection process: in many cases, the lines weaken the fitted continuum redward of the 4000 Å break, yielding a star-forming best-fit; in other cases, the probabilistic approach causes the exclusion of galaxies with alternative solutions.
+(v) If we repeat the analysis letting the redshift free to vary around the best-fitting value, only two galaxies (IDs 10758 and 22085) retain their passive status as the only robust solution.
+All the other objects show alternative star-forming solutions (at different redshifts) with a probability $p(\chi^2) > 5$ per cent.

-• If we repeat the analysis letting the redshift free to vary around the best-fit value, only two galaxies (IDs 10758 and 22085) retain their passive status as the only robust solution.
-All the other objects show alternative star-forming solutions (at different redshifts) with a probability $p(\chi^2) > 5\%$ .
+(vi) Since it is not possible to completely rule out strongly obscured star-forming solutions for any of the selected sources (see Fig. D1), as a basic sanity check we perform a cross-correlation of the reference sample with the 24 μ m catalogue by

-• Since it is not possible to completely rule out strongly obscured star-forming solutions for any of the selected sources (see Fig. D1), as a basic sanity check we perform a cross-correlation of the reference sample with the 24 $\mu$ m catalogue by Magnelli et al. (2013), on Herschel PEP-GOODS (Lutz et al. 2011) and HerMES (Smith et al. 2012) blind catalogues, and on Wang et al. (2016) new catalogue based on H-detected priors.
-Two objects in our selection are associated to strong FIR emitters.
-Interestingly, they are also identified as optical counterparts of X-ray emitters (Cappelluti et al. 2016; Xue et al. 2011); we therefore speculate that they might be recently quenched galaxies, hosting a dust-obscured AGN.
-No other object in the reference sample has a clear association with a FIR source.
+Magnelli et al. (2013), on Herschel PEP-GOODS (Lutz et al. 2011) and HerMES (Smith et al. 2012) blind catalogues, and on Wang et al. (2016) new catalogue based on H-detected priors.
+Two objects in our selection are associated with strong FIR emitters.
+Interestingly, they are also identified as optical counterparts of X-ray emitters (Xue et al. 2011; Cappelluti et al. 2016); we therefore speculate that they might be recently quenched galaxies, hosting a dust-obscured AGN.
+No other object in the reference sample has a clear association with an FIR source.

-• By means of a direct selection on the full G13 catalogue using a standard exponential $\tau$ -models fit with BC03, we then identify, for comparison, 10 sources as z>3 passive candidates (we require $sSFR < 10^{-11}$ yr-1).
-5 objects are in common between this selection and the reference sample (IDs 2782, 7526, 8785, 17749, 18180).
+(vii) By means of a direct selection on the full G13 catalogue using a standard exponential τ -models fit with BC03, we then identify, for comparison, 10 sources as z > 3 passive candidates (we require sSFR $< 10^{-11}$ yr-1).
+Five objects are in common between this selection and the reference sample (IDs 2782, 7526, 8785, 17749, 18180).